uiuc-hpc/hpx/paper.md

 domain - it has been used in scientific computing, gaming, finances, data mining, and other fields.

-The HPX AMT runtime system attempts to solve some of the problems the community is facing when it comes to creating scalable parallel applications that expose excellent parallel efficiency and a high resouce utilization.
+The HPX AMT runtime system attempts to solve some problems the community is facing when it comes to creating scalable parallel applications that expose excellent parallel efficiency and a high resource utilization.
 First, it exposes a C++ Standards conforming API that unifies syntax and semantics for local and remote operations.
 This significantly simplifies writing codes that strive to effectively utilize different types of available parallelism in today's machines